SolaceLabs/solace-tryme-cli/PARAMETERS.md

   /* MESSAGE SETTINGS */
-  --topic <TOPIC>                          the message topic (default: "solace/try/me/request") --message <MESSAGE>                      the message body (a default payload) --file <FILENAME>                        the filename containing the message content --stdin                                  read the message body from stdin (default: false) --time-to-live <MILLISECONDS>            the time before a message is discarded or moved to a DMQ --timeout <MILLISECONDS>                 the timeout value
+  --topic <TOPIC>                          the message topic (default: "solace/try/me/request") --message <MESSAGE>                      the message body --default-message                        use default message body --file <FILENAME>                        filename containing the message content --stdin                                  read the message body from stdin (default: false) --time-to-live <MILLISECONDS>            the time before a message is discarded or moved to a DMQ --timeout <MILLISECONDS>                 the timeout value